 I wrote it in a previous text, I came to Denmark with the intention of exploring more the nature in Denmark, and the friend I was visiting me did not fail in her task.
-After exploring the Jægersborg Dyrehave trails north of Copenhagen, Signe took me to another forest in the Nordsjaelland region (North Sealand): Store Dyrehave.
+After exploring the Jægersborg Dyrehave trails north of Copenhagen, my friend Signe took me to another forest in the Nordsjaelland region (North Sealand): Store Dyrehave.

 Like the Jægersborg Dyrehave farther south, Store Dyrehave Forest (in English, the Grand Deer Park) was a former hunting park of Danish kingship.
 And it has also been recognized on the UNESCO World Heritage List.
 Why?
 Because it’s part of Denmark’s parforce hunting heritage.

 As I mentioned in my story on Dyrehaven, King Christian V really enjoyed hunting.
 He spent a few years at the court of Louis IV in France, where he witnessed the grandiose hunting parties of the Sun King.
 On his return to Denmark, he tried to introduce this type of hunting in the country.